Chadian opposition decries Deby's son as interim leader - WTMJ

 “We want to see a peaceful democratic transition of power to a civilian-led government,” he said.
 “We would be concerned by anything that would stand in the way of that.”

-The rebels’ threats, though, have already spread fear in the capital city of 1 million ahead of Friday’s planned funeral for Deby.
-Among the heads of state expected to attend is French President Emmanuel Macron.

-During Deby’s rule, France established its regional military base in Chad to combat extremist violence in Africa.
-Deby also contributed invaluable troops to the U.N. peacekeeping mission in northern Mali that has sought to stabilize the country after France’s 2013 military intervention to dislodge Islamic extremists from power in the north.
+Following Deby’s death, French officials described him as a “courageous friend,” and a “great soldier.”

-Human rights groups say those contributions helped to shield Deby from international criticism as his government became increasingly autocratic.
+However, human rights groups say Chad’s military contributions to fighting Islamic extremism ultimately helped shield him from international criticism as his government became increasingly autocratic.
+Despite being an oil-producing nation, Chad remains one of the world’s poorest countries.

 Earlier this month, Deby was elected to a sixth term after facing minimal opposition because several challengers chose to boycott, fearing the vote would be rigged.
 In a bit to thwart opposition activists, the internet in Chad was disrupted several times before and during the April 11 voting day.